Experimental Designs for Accelerated Degradation Tests Based on Linear Mixed Effects Models: Formulation of the model

 \section{Formulation of the model}

 In this section, we give a general formulation of a mixed effects regression model incorporating a product-type structure with complete interactions between the stress and the time variable.
-This general formulation can cover the situation described in the introductory Example\ref{ex-intro} of the previous section, but may readily be extended to more than one stress variable and to more complex marginal models for both the stress variables and the time variable, as indicated later.
 To become more specific we assume that there are $n$ testing units $i=1,...,n$, for which degradation $y_{i j}$ is to be measured at $k$ subsequent time points $t_j$, $j = 1, ..., k$, $t_1 < ... < t_k$.
 Each unit $i$ is observed under a value $\mathbf{x}_i$ of the stress variable(s), which is kept fixed for each unit throughout the degradation process, but may differ from unit to unit.
 The number $k$ of measurements and the time points are the same for all units.
 The measurements $y_{i j}$ are regarded as realizations of random variables $Y_{i j}$ which are described by a hierarchical model.
+For each unit $i$ the observation $Y_{i j}$ at time point $t_j$ is given by